mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Like concentration, platform centralization is difficult to prevent with protocol design.
 Because of the layered nature of the Internet, most protocols allow considerable flexibility in how they are used, often in a way that it becomes attractive to form a dependency on one party’s operation.

-# The Limits of Decentralization {#decentralization}
+# Decentralization {#decentralization}

-Centralization's relationship to Internet standardization is undeniably about power -- a protocol is an agreed-to set of rules and conventions, and those rules can impact how power accrues.
+"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to prevent or mitigate centralization, where appropriate.

+Assessing centralization risk is a case-by-base exercise that depends on the specifics of the function, its surrounding circumstances, and the nature of the centralization risk.

+In particular, some forms of centralization can be seen as beneficial, rather than problematic.
+For example, when a function involves governance to realize common goals and protect minority interests, a "choke point" is often necessary, even when it introduces centralization risk.
+The Internet standards process itself is a form of centralization-as-governance; the authority of the IETF is used to enhance interoperability and further shared goals for the Internet.
+While not exclusive, it is a concentration of power into one entity (whose risk is mitigated by a multi-stakeholder administration model; see {{multi}}).

+Centralization risk is strongest when it affects the entire Internet.
+However, it can also be present when a substantial portion of the Internet's users lack options for a function.
+For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.

+Likewise, if there is a single entity providing a function, it is obviously centralized.
+However, centralization risk can also be present when there is friction against switching to a substitute provider, because external factors can more easily promote concentration (see {{indirect}}).
+For example, if switching requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization risk is indicated.
+Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to be sufficiently decentralized even when there are only a few, large providers.

+Choosing the appropriate techniques for decentralization requires balancing the goals of the function against centralization risk, because completely precluding all forms of centralization through technical means is rarely achievable.

+Notably, decentralization does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
+For example, the Domain Name System {{?RFC1035}} is widely agreed to have acceptable centralization risk, despite it being provided by a limited set of entities.

+Performed properly, decentralization might produce an outcome that still has centralization risk, but that risk should be understood, acceptable, and where possible and appropriate, mitigated.

+## Decentralization Techniques {#techniques}

 Over time, various techniques have been developed that attempt to avoid concentration of power as a result of protocol design, or to bring accountability when it is unavoidable.

 While use of these techniques can result in a function which is less centralized or less amenable to some kinds of centralization, they are not adequate to avoid centralization completely.
 They are also not indicators of whether a protocol is centralized without further analysis.

-## Federation isn't Enough {#federation}
+### Federation {#federation}

 A widely known technique for managing centralization in Internet protocols is federation -- designing them in such a way that new instances of any centralized function are easy to create and can maintain interoperability and connectivity with other instances.